 Answer

 We explored several avenues.
-For example see reviewer #2, answer #1.
+For example see reviewer #2, answer #1, but also answer below (reviewer #2, answer #7)

 #7

 “Examples of interpersonal measures are donations to charity, helping behavior, money allocations in economic games, and aggression measures such as irritating sounds blasts or hot sauce allocation.”
 Please split the effects of positive and negative behaviors—they are qualitatively too distinct to be lumped together in this way.
 Later on I noted that K=10 for these studies (?).
 If small K was the reason for lumping things together please explain the criteria and total K in this section to help readers understand your decision making process.